ZennerIoT/ex_audit/README.md

 ExAudit plugs right into your ecto repositories and hooks all the data mutating Ecto.Repo functions to track changes to entities in your database.

-**Please note that this project is still under development and not all of the features are done until this notice disappears**

 ## Features

  * Wraps Ecto.Repo, no need to change your existing codebase to start tracking changes